evernext10/Yape-android-challenge/README.md

-# MELI Challenge - Android Clean Architecture with MVVM using Jetpack component
+# YAPE Challenge - Android Clean Architecture with MVVM using Jetpack component

 ## 💡 What is Clean Architecture?